TBGSecurity/splunk_shells/README.md

 ATTACKERIP - Specify the IP that you want to shell to be sent back to.

-tedATTACKERPORT - Specify the port you want the shell to be sent back to.
+ATTACKERPORT - Specify the port you want the shell to be sent back to.